john-science/slowloris/README.md

 ### Prerequisites

 Before we get started, make sure you have installed [Python](http://www.python.org/), [Pip](https://pypi.python.org/pypi/pip), and Nose (pip install nose).
-*For long-term stabilibility, the language is based on Python 2.7, as the Python 3.x flavors are being continuously improved.*
+*For long-term stabilibility, the language is based on Python 2.7.*

 ### API Documentation

-A full guide to this little language can be found in the API:
+The full documentation to this little language can be found here:

 - [Part 1: Parsing Slow Loris](parts/1.md)
 - [Part 2: Evaluating Simple Expressions](parts/2.md)